Catrionamcd/Woodstock-Project/README.md

 * The facilities for members are mentioned.
 * There are clickable mini screens of the visitors, members & shop page which invites the user to find out more about the club.
+* These mini screen zoom out when the user hovers over the image.
 * Navigation bar also allows the user to access all pages of the site easily.